Stoke Space

 1. Tag

-A team member tags a Confluence page or Jira ticket with a special label
+Label a Confluence page or Jira ticket

 2. Process